Frequently Asked Questions / FAQ

 Will my long-term care insurance cover In-Home Care?

 It depends on your policy.
-If this is your first time using your benefits for home care, it’s best to contact your insurance provider to be sure that you have an active claim, confirm any applicable elimination period, and clarify the services covered under your policy.
-TheKey is an approved provider with most major Long-Term Care (LTC) insurance carriers-and we have a free service to help our clients navigate all aspects of the claims process.
+If this is your first time using your benefits for home care, it’s best to contact your insurance provider to be sure that you may activate a claim, confirm any applicable elimination period, and clarify the services covered under your policy.

-Is using a In-Home Care agency better than hiring a private caregiver?
+Is using an In-Home Care agency better than hiring a private caregiver directly?

 If you value safety, security, and reliability, yes.
 A quality home care agency is insured and also manages the performance and scheduling of its caregivers, handles billing and payroll, and has back-up caregivers to fill in when needed.
 With a private hire caregiver, you’re responsible for setting up payroll and withholding taxes, caregiver vetting and background checks, and purchasing sufficient liability insurance to cover any accidents or injuries in the home.